mizanur14/mizanur14/README.md

 # 👨‍💻 About Me

 🎓 Computer Science & Engineering Student
-💡 Interested in **Artificial Intelligence, Machine Learning, Data Science, and Cybersecurity** 🔬 Passionate about understanding **how intelligent systems and secure networks work** ⚡ I enjoy learning complex technologies and building technical projects
+💡 Interested in **Artificial Intelligence, Machine Learning, and Data Science** 🔬 Passionate about understanding **how intelligent systems and secure networks work** ⚡ I enjoy learning complex technologies and building technical projects